 Berlin Central station is a modern party of curved lines and amazing light and is big enough that you’ll easily find an empty platform to snap a few shots without any train or passenger in sight.
 Located on the site of the former Lehrter Station which was badly damaged during WWII and ultimately shut down and demolished with the railways to West Berlin under the control of East Germany, Berlin Hauptbahnhof has only been opened for over a decade after being under construction for about as long.
 Just as with almost anything in Berlin, its history is definitely worth a read.

+There’s plenty of unusual things to do in Berlin, as well as unusual things to see.
+This is one of them!
 A little climbing is required here but you’ll be rewarded with a super cool photo op at this oddly shaped venue in Kreuzberg.
 When it’s not acting as one of the coolest backgrounds in town, circus tent shaped Tempodrom is a concert venue.
 There is also a really neat spa called Liquidrom inside that features a large saltwater pool under a dome with underground speakers.
 DJ’s are often featured here.
 Tempodrom is inside and out 100% worth a visit.

 One of the most beautiful squares in Berlin, Gendarmenmarkt is a great place for a stroll with so many photo opportunities.
 House to three impressive buildings: the German and the French Cathedral as well as Schinkel’s Konzerthaus, it is definitely on the touristy side, but totally worth a visit.
 There are markets throughout the year (most notably the Christmas one), and an abundance of cafes and street concerts nearby.
 There’s also a skating rink during Christmas time.